 30 April 2021

+Renault Group and Iberdrola have entered a strategic partnership to reduce CO2 emissions from the OEM’s factories in Spain and Portugal.
+The energy company will supply the carmaker with long-term green energy, as well as renewable and second-life battery solutions, all in the pursuit of cleaner production.
 The announcement comes shortly after Renault unveiled its corporate social-responsibility (CSR) policy.
 An essential element is for the OEM to achieve European carbon neutrality in 2040, and worldwide in 2050.
 As carmakers introduce electrified models to meet emissions targets and market expectations, they must also ensure their means of producing vehicles is as environmentally friendly as possible.